dheero/OBF.github.io/wiki/BOSC_2010_Schedule.md

 ### Guy Coates

 [Guy Coates](http://uk.linkedin.com/pub/guy-coates/3/b5b/9b0), Group
-leader of the Informatics Systems Group at the [Wellome Trust Sanger Institute](http://www.sanger.ac.uk/), will be one of our keynote speakers at BOSC 2010.
+leader of the Informatics Systems Group at the [Wellcome Trust Sanger Institute](http://www.sanger.ac.uk/), will be one of our keynote speakers at BOSC 2010.
 Guy Coates is an expert in large Linux/Unix systems architecture, management and application optimization, next-gen